elewoutv/pyGeniusOne/README.md

 - **Delta time**
     - The time between two packets in the trace.
 - **Silence period**
-    - Treshold to determine which data to report as active time.
+    - Threshold to determine which data to report as active time.
 If the delta between two packets exceeds 4 seconds, this will be interpreted as silence; instead of counting the full delta as active time, nGeniousOne will report only one millisecond.
 - **Minimum report time**